dhh1128/codecraft.co/on-bread-recipes-maps-and-intentions.md

 <span style="color:#000080;"><strong>Hope on the horizon</strong></span>

 Notice that I wasn't universal in my critique just now.
 I see bright spots of innovative, intentional thinking in many places. <a title="Dan North: Introducing BDD" href="http://dannorth.net/introducing-bdd/" target="_blank">Behavior-driven development</a> is about validating code behavior against use cases, which is promising.
-The DSLs and testing specs in <a title="cucumber testing" href="http://cukes.info/" target="_blank">cucumber</a> and <a title="spock unit test framework" href="https://code.google.com/p/spock/" target="_blank">spock</a> are elegant and actionable expressions of intent. <a title="Eiffel DBC" href="http://www.eiffel.com/developers/design_by_contract.html" target="_blank">Eiffel bakes design-by-contract</a> into the language.
+The DSLs and testing specs in <a title="cucumber testing" href="http://cukes.info/" target="_blank">cucumber</a> and <a title="spock unit test framework" href="https://code.google.com/p/spock/" target="_blank">spock</a> are elegant and actionable exprions of intent. <a title="Eiffel DBC" href="http://www.eiffel.com/developers/design_by_contract.html" target="_blank">Eiffel bakes design-by-contract</a> into the language.
 Charles Simonyi's work on <a title="intentional programming" href="http://en.wikipedia.org/wiki/Intentional_programming" target="_blank">intentional programming</a> is really cool, even if Microsoft Research dropped the idea a few years back.
 Heck, the whole phenomenon of TDD and disciplined unit testing is about making sure we understand our intentions...

 I've also imagined some ways that a new programming language/ecosystem/methodology could raise the bar for our craft even further--ways that recognize the human dimension, that are simple to learn and use, that can be implemented without science fiction, and that are likely to pay off big.
 I'll be blogging about these ideas in future posts, and I'm using the name "intent" for the effort.
 Hopefully this will culminate in an "intent" compiler, an "intentional" IDE, and so forth.
 (Thanks to my friend <a title="Julie Jones: Learn voraciously." href="julie-jones-learn-voraciously.md">Julie</a> for suggesting this name and collaborating with me on the effort.
 Anybody else want in?)